5yndr0m/IT3232E-Commerce/Day05/README.md

 ### Excercises
 1. Use generics to create a CRUD operation for all models.
-2. Use the generic created in Student and Course controllers..
+2. Use the generic created in Student and Course controllers.
 3. Create a new Instructor model and controller using generics.

 ## Getting Started